 Early Years Foundation Stage (EYFS; Sunshine and Rainbow Room)

-The aim of our curriculum is to meet the individual needs of every child within the EYFS department.
+Our EYFS curriculum ensures we are able to meet the individual needs of every child within the department.
 All our children have personalised targets.
 These targets ensure every child is working towards achieving the outcomes in their personalised Education Health and Care Plan.
 In the EYFS department personalised targets are developed through a curriculum that reflects the learner’s age, developmental readiness and individual needs.
-The principles that guide the work in the EYFS are grouped into 4 themes:
+The principles that guide the work in the EYFS are grouped into 4 overarching principles:

 - A unique child